-Five dead in crash between minibus and car
+Four-year-old boy among five dead in crash between minibus and car in Moray

 -

-Five dead in crash between minibus and car
+Four-year-old boy among five dead in crash between minibus and car in Moray

+A four-year-old boy was among five people killed in a crash between a minibus and a car on the A96 in Moray on Thursday night, Police Scotland have said.

-Five people have died and five more are injured after a crash between a minibus and a car in Scotland.
+Five more people are being treated in hospital after a crash between a minibus and a car in the north east of Scotland.

-The accident happened on the A96 between Huntly and Keith, Moray, on Thursday night.
+The accident happened on the A96 between Huntly and Keith, in Moray, shortly before midnight on Thursday.

 One of the five people injured is said to have life-threatening injuries.